ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    cd $EXPTDIR
    ./launch_FV3LAM_wflow.sh

-This script creates a log file named ``log.launch_FV3LAM_wflow`` in the EXPTDIR directory or appends information to it if the file already exists.
+This script creates a log file named ``log.launch_FV3LAM_wflow`` in ``$EXPTDIR`` or appends information to it if the file already exists.
 Check the end of the log file periodically to see how the experiment is progressing:

 .. code-block:: console

-   tail -n 30 log.launch_FV3LAM_wflow
+   tail -n 40 log.launch_FV3LAM_wflow

 In order to launch additional tasks in the workflow, call the launch script again; this action will need to be repeated until all tasks in the workflow have been launched.
 To (re)launch the workflow and check its progress on a single line, run:

 .. code-block:: console

-   ./launch_FV3LAM_wflow.sh; tail -n 80 log.launch_FV3LAM_wflow
+   ./launch_FV3LAM_wflow.sh; tail -n 40 log.launch_FV3LAM_wflow

-This will output the last 80 lines of the log file, which includes the status of the workflow tasks (e.g., SUCCEEDED, DEAD, RUNNING, SUBMITTING, QUEUED).
-The number 80 can be changed according to the user's preferences.
+This will output the last 40 lines of the log file, which list the status of the workflow tasks (e.g., SUCCEEDED, DEAD, RUNNING, SUBMITTING, QUEUED).
+The number 40 can be changed according to the user's preferences.
 The output will look like this:

 .. code-block:: console